vaibhavdhakulkar/Data-Structures-and-Algorithms/LinkedList/readme.md

 This forms a loop.

 4. Basic Operations in Linked Lists
-1. Traversal
-Traversal means visiting each node in the linked list.
+1. Traversal: Traversal means visiting each node in the linked list.

 Algorithm
-Start from the head
+- Start from the head
-Print or process the node data
+- Print or process the node data
-Move to the next node
+- Move to the next node
-Repeat until NULL is reached
+- Repeat until NULL is reached

 Example Code (Python)
 def traverse(head):